nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The sections below give more details of each component.

 ### 3.2.
 UI component
-The `UI` is the main form of interaction between Doist and the user. `UI` executes commands entered by the user and updates itself to reflect the results of these commands.
+The `UI` is the main form of interaction between Doist and the user.
+This is mainly done using the JavaFX package.`UI` executes commands entered by the user and updates itself to reflect the results of these commands.
 It works closely with `Logic` component to execute commands, and also responds to events raised internally by Doist.
+The FXML files contain the descriptions of the user interface that is controlled by the corresponding java class with the same name.

 The following diagram represents the structure of the `UI` component
 <br><img src="images/UIComponentClassDiagram.PNG" width="800"><br>